2023 Conference

 The 2023 Michigan Pre-College and Youth Outreach 15th Annual Conference will be taking place in-person and livestreamed on October 20, 2023 at Wayne State University, Detroit, MI!

-On the day of the conference, the check-in desk will open at 8:00 AM.
+At the conference, the check-in desk will open at 8:00 AM.
 The desk will be open throughout the event for any assistance or queries you may have.

 Here is a link to our FAQ document and the conference schedule at a glance.